LeoPeque/MuseoPapaloteApp/README.md

 # MuseoPapaloteApp
-This is an app for the "Museo del Papalote" Papalote Museum in Monterrey Nuevo Leon
+This is an app for the "Museo del Papalote" Museum in Monterrey, Nuevo León.
+Developed using Swift, integrated with a database, functional administrative page, and AR mechanics.